 Being understanding while Keeping Your Teenager Safe Online

 Finally, remember that everyone makes mistakes from time to time, especially teenagers.
 If you discover your teen has downloaded an app or visited a site you’ve banned, don’t act immediately with anger.
 It’s important to discuss why the teen broke the rules, what information they’ve shared with strangers, and how to negate any risks.

-Teenagers may be experimenting with a growing amount of independence, but that doesn’t mean they don’t need your help and guidance in navigating a digital society.
-Striking a balance between giving your teens freedom and protecting them can be difficult, but by being informed and following these tips, you can make it a smoother journey for all.
-Keeping your teenager safe online takes work, but is absolutely worth the efforts!
+Teenagers may be experimenting with a growing amount of independence, but that doesn’t mean they need your help and guidance in navigating a digital society.
+Striking a balance between giving your teens freedom and protecting them can be difficult, but you can make it a smoother journey for all by being informed and following these tips.
+Keeping your teenager safe online takes work but is worth the effort!